valkey-io/valkey-doc/commands/blpop.md

 Using blocking list operations it is possible to mount different blocking primitives.
-For instance for some application you may need to block waiting for elements into a Valkey Set, so that as far as a new element is added to the Set, it is possible to retrieve it without resort to polling.
+For instance for some application you may need to block waiting for elements into a Set, so that as far as a new element is added to the Set, it is possible to retrieve it without resort to polling.
 This would require a blocking version of `SPOP` that is not available, but using blocking list operations we can easily accomplish this task.